 I've been making these for years and they always turn out great.
 They make a nice quick lunch or dinner with a salad or with roasted vegetables (or both) or a fantastic snack.

-In the freezer I always keep a bag of breadcrumbs which I made out of stale bread and keep topped up.
+In the freezer I always keep a bag of breadcrumbs which I make out of stale bread and keep topped up.
 I just blitz the bread in chunks in either the Thermomix or the food processor.
 Shop-bought breadcrumbs will be a bit lighter in colour and will not brown as much.
 Homemade bread crumbs work great and avoid so much waste.

 By the way, I don't personally like using spray oil (definitely never the likes of Fry Light spray bottles, it will damage the non-stick of your air fryer).
 If you do, you can spray some, above all if using shop-bought breadcrumbs which are quite light in colour.
 But it will be more for aesthetic reasons, your breadcrumbs should still be crunch even if they're light in colour.